-- Our U.S. investors may suffer adverse tax consequences if we are characterized as a passive foreign investment company. - Your rights and responsibilities as a shareholder will be governed by Israeli law which differs in some material respects from the rights and responsibilities of shareholders of U.S. companies. - We have never paid cash dividends on our share capital, and we do not anticipate paying any cash dividends in the foreseeable future. - Our major shareholders, directors and officers as a group have significant voting power and may take actions that may not be in the best interest of shareholders. - We incur significant costs as a result of operating as a public company, and our management is required to devote substantial time to new compliance initiatives. - We are a "foreign private issuer" and have disclosure obligations that are different from those of U.S. domestic reporting companies. - Offers or availability for sale of a substantial number of our ordinary shares may cause the price of our ordinary shares to decline. - Our management conducted an evaluation of the effectiveness of our internal control over financial reporting and concluded that our internal control over financial reporting was not effective as of December 31, 2022.
+- Our U.S. investors may suffer adverse tax consequences if we are characterized as a passive foreign investment company. - Your rights and responsibilities as a shareholder will be governed by Israeli law which differs in some material respects from the rights and responsibilities of shareholders of U.S. companies. - We have never paid cash dividends on our share capital, and we do not anticipate paying any cash dividends in the foreseeable future. - Our major shareholders, directors and officers as a group have significant voting power and may take actions that may not be in the best interest of shareholders. - We incur significant costs as a result of operating as a public company, and our management is required to devote substantial time to new compliance initiatives. - We are a "foreign private issuer" and have disclosure obligations that are different from those of U.S. domestic reporting companies. - Offers or availability for sale of a substantial number of our ordinary shares may cause the price of our ordinary shares to decline. - Our management conducted an evaluation of the effectiveness of our internal control over financial reporting and concluded that our internal control over financial reporting was not effective as of December 31, 2023.
 If we fail to maintain an effective system of internal control over financial reporting, we may not be able to accurately report our financial results or prevent fraud.
-As a result, shareholders could lose confidence in our financial and other public reporting. - The market price of our ordinary shares may fluctuate significantly. - Because our ordinary shares are traded as a "penny stock," it may be more difficult for investors to sell our ordinary shares, and the market price of our ordinary shares may be adversely affected. - Compliance with changing regulations concerning corporate governance and public disclosure may result in additional expenses.
+As a result, shareholders could lose confidence in our financial and other public reporting. - The market price of our ordinary shares may fluctuate significantly. - Because our ordinary shares are traded as a "penny stock," it may be more difficult for investors to sell our ordinary shares, and the market price of our ordinary shares may be adversely affected.